Michael Govan: Artist collaborations

-Zumthor Project - David Geffen Galleies
+Zumthor Project - David Geffen Galleries

 Govan's latest project is an ambitious building project, the replacement of four of the campus's aging buildings with a single new state of the art gallery building designed by architect Peter Zumthor.
 As of January 2017, he has raised about $300 million in commitments.
 Construction began in 2018, and the new building will open in April 2026, to coincide with the opening of the new D Line metro stop on Wilshire Boulevard which might open in winter of 2026.